MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 Please note that some very old beatmaps (for example, [Kenji Ninuma - DISCO PRINCE](https://osu.ppy.sh/beatmapsets/1) or [Dudelstudios - Angry Video Game Nerd Theme [MATURE CONTENT]](https://osu.ppy.sh/beatmapsets/66)), as well as unsubmitted beatmaps, do not follow the format.

-## Hidden Folders
+## Hidden folders

 *Caution: Be careful with these files, you might break osu! if you are not careful.*

 ### Data

-osu!data files.
-They should not be tampered with.
+osu! data files.
+Contains some of osu!'s cache.
+They should not be deleted, because they may be in use by osu!.

 ## Files

 ### Database Files (.db)

-The .db files are beatmaps' data which only osu! can utilise.

-**osu! database**
+### collection.db

-- collection.db (the player's "Collections" in-game. the player can post it to forum for others to check out the player's "Collections".
-Actual beatmaps not provided.)
+the player's "Collections" in-game. the player can post it to forum for others to check out the player's "Collections".
+Actual beatmaps are not provided.

-- osu!.db (osu! beatmaps' cache.)
+### osu!.db

+osu!'s database of beatmaps.

+### presence.db

-- presence.db (Cache of osu!players logged in the Chat_Console)
+Cache of osu!players logged in the Chat_Console.

-- scores.db (Stores historical local scores)
+### scores.db

+Stores historical local scores that you have acheived.

 ### .cfg (Configuration files)